Yuyan-C/llm-course-project/README.md

 This template creates a python package, contained in [src/](./src), that will contain your different modules.

-For more information about python packages and modules, [Python Modules and Packages – An Introduction](https://realpython.com/python-modules-packages/).
+For more information about python packages and modules, see [Python Modules and Packages – An Introduction](https://realpython.com/python-modules-packages/).

 ## Initialization